AWS Glossary

 - • Amazon Virtual Private Cloud — logically isolated network within AWS where you control IP addressing, subnets, routing, and access controls

-- • Definition Amazon Virtual Private Cloud (VPC) is a logically isolated section of the AWS cloud where you launch AWS resources in a virtual network that you define
+- • Definition Amazon Virtual Private Cloud (VPC) is a logically isolated section of the AWS cloud where you launch resources in a virtual network you define

 Entity Definitions